syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Associations.md

 {%endhighlight%}

-The dataset is well formatted and ready for use with R’s box plot() function.
+The dataset is well formatted and ready for use with R’s boxplot() function.
 All that is necessary is to specify the outcome variable and categorizing variable.
 In this case, these are painters$Expression and painters$School, respectively.

 {%highlight r%}